-The California Air Resources Board (CARB) has prepared the motor vehicle emissions budget (MVEB) for the South Coast Attainment Plan for the 2012 Annual PM2.5 National Ambient Air Quality Standard (NAAQS).
+The California Air Resources Board (CARB) has prepared the MVEB for the South Coast Attainment Plan for the 2012 Annual PM2.5 National Ambient Air Quality Standard (NAAQS).
 The MVEB is the maximum allowable emissions from motor vehicles within a nonattainment area and is used to determine whether transportation plans and projects conform to the applicable state implementation plan (SIP).